Mitt Romney will vote to convict Trump in impeachment trial

 Republican senator Mitt Romney, the party’s nominee in the 2012 US presidential election, at President Donald Trump’s State of the Union address in Washington on Tuesday night.
 Photograph: Mandel NGAN/AFP via Getty Images

+The Republican-controlled Senate was scheduled to hold its historic vote at 4 pm easter time (9pm Irish time) on whether to convict Mr Trump on charges of abuse of power and obstruction of Congress arising from his dealings with Ukraine in only the third presidential impeachment trial in US history.
+The Democratic-led House of Representatives approved the charges on December 18th.

+Mr Romney, the 2012 Republican presidential nominee who has previously criticised Mr Trump on other matters, called the president’s actions in pressuring Ukraine to investigate political rival Joe Biden “grievously wrong” and said Mr Trump was “guilty of an appalling abuse of public trust”.

-Republican US senator Mitt Romney said on Wednesday that he will vote to convict President Donald Trump on the impeachment article charging abuse of power, breaking with his party to support removing Mr Trump from office, the New York Times reported.
+Republican Sen. Mitt Romney said he’ll vote to convict President Donald Trump on the first article of impeachment – abuse of power – in the Senate trial. https://t.co/4Sj8jtDypC pic.twitter.com/sZqIfvOqvZ— USA TODAY (@USATODAY) February 5, 2020

-“I believe that attempting to corrupt an election to maintain power is about as egregious an assault on the constitution as can be made,” Mr Romney told the New York Times.
-“And for that reason, it is a high crime and misdemeanour, and I have no choice under the oath that I took but to express that conclusion.”

-MITT ROMNEY to Fox News: "I do believe [Trump] should be removed from office." pic.twitter.com/blaNvT9skA— Aaron Rupar (@atrupar) February 5, 2020
+“What he did was not ‘perfect,’” Mr Romney said on the Senate floor, as Mr Trump has described his call with Ukraine’s president that was at the heart of the scandal.
+“No, it was a flagrant assault on our electoral rights, our national security and our fundamental values.
+Corrupting an election to keep one’s self in office is perhaps the most abusive and destructive violation of one’s oath of office that I can imagine.”

+Mr Romney, a moderate and elder statesman in his party, is the only Republican senator to announce that he plans to vote to remove Mr Trump from office.